Sweet Potato Biscuits

 What Do You Serve with Sweet Potato Biscuits?

 Because these biscuits are not overwhelmingly sweet, I think they’d go great served in either a sweet or savory meal.
 They’re great for breakfast, with eggs and sausage, or just smeared with butter and maple syrup (or honey).
-But they’d also be great as a side dish with a pot roast, chili, or even with Thanksgiving dinner.
+But they’d also be great as a side dish with a pot roast, chili, pumpkin soup, or even with Thanksgiving dinner.

 Close up of two sweet potato biscuits on a plate, one open, smeared with butter, and drizzled with maple syrup